yohasebe/rsyntaxtree/README.md

 ### Multiple Output Formats

-Generate trees in PNG, SVG, PDF, TikZ, or LSIF (JSON) format.
+Generate trees in PNG, SVG, PDF, TikZ, or JSON format — the last carrying the laid-out tree as structured data.

 ## Web Interface